Spanish women’s soccer in turmoil after player revolt

 At that news conference, none of the players mentioned their emotional health.
 That has led to speculation in Spanish media that there may be something more behind the decision than just disappointing results.

-While saying she does not question the emotional distress of the players, Álvarez said there had been no reports of verbal or sexist abuse similar to the ones that have been leveled by former players against Vilda’s predecessor, Ignacio Quereda, who Vilda replaced in 2015.
+While saying she does not question the claims of emotional distress of the players, Alvarez said there had been no reports of verbal or sexist abuse similar to the ones that have been leveled by former players against Vilda’s predecessor, Ignacio Quereda, whom Vilda replaced in 2015.

-The Spanish soccer federation has said that the players will not be allowed to return until they “ask for forgiveness.”
+The Spanish federation has said the players will not be allowed to return until they ”ask for forgiveness.”

 Spain is scheduled to host friendlies against Sweden on Oct.
 7 and the United States on Oct.
 11. Vilda is expected to announced his squad for those games next week.